serverlessworkflow/specification/specification.md

 Depending on the function `type`, the `operation` property can be:
 * If `type` is `rest`, a combination of the function/service OpenAPI definition document URI and the particular service operation that needs to be invoked, separated by a '#'.
   For example `https://petstore.swagger.io/v2/swagger.json#getPetById`.
+* If `type` is `rpc`, a combination of the gRPC proto document URI and the particular service name and service method name that needs to be invoked, separated by a '#'.
+For example `file://myuserservice.proto#UserService#ListUsers`.
 * If `type` is `expression`, defines the expression syntax.
 Take a look at the [workflow expressions section](#Workflow-Expressions) for more information on this.

 The [`metadata`](#Workflow-Metadata) property allows users to define custom information to function definitions.